hebcal/hebcal-es6/README.md

 ### zmanim.sunrise() ⇒ <code>Date</code>
-Upper edge of the Sun appears over the eastern horizon in the morning (0.833° above horizon)
+Upper edge of the Sun appears over the eastern horizon in the morning (0.833° above horizon) If elevation is enabled, this function will include elevation in the calculation.

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+seaLevelSunrise"></a>

 ### zmanim.seaLevelSunrise() ⇒ <code>Date</code>
-Upper edge of the Sun appears over the eastern horizon in the morning (0.833° above horizon)
+Upper edge of the Sun appears over the eastern horizon in the morning (0.833° above horizon).
+This function does not support elevation adjustment.

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+sunset"></a>

 ### zmanim.sunset() ⇒ <code>Date</code>
-When the upper edge of the Sun disappears below the horizon (0.833° below horizon)
+When the upper edge of the Sun disappears below the horizon (0.833° below horizon).
+If elevation is enabled, this function will include elevation in the calculation.

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+seaLevelSunset"></a>

 ### zmanim.seaLevelSunset() ⇒ <code>Date</code>
-When the upper edge of the Sun disappears below the horizon (0.833° below horizon)
+When the upper edge of the Sun disappears below the horizon (0.833° below horizon).
+This function does not support elevation adjustment.

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+dawn"></a>

 ### zmanim.dawn() ⇒ <code>Date</code>
-Civil dawn; Sun is 6° below the horizon in the morning
+Civil dawn; Sun is 6° below the horizon in the morning.
+Because degree-based functions estimate the amount of light in the sky, the result is not impacted by elevation.

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+dusk"></a>

 ### zmanim.dusk() ⇒ <code>Date</code>
-Civil dusk; Sun is 6° below the horizon in the evening
+Civil dusk; Sun is 6° below the horizon in the evening.
+Because degree-based functions estimate the amount of light in the sky, the result is not impacted by elevation.

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+gregEve"></a>

 ### zmanim.gregEve() ⇒ <code>Date</code>
+Returns sunset for the previous day.
+If elevation is enabled, this function will include elevation in the calculation.

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+chatzot"></a>